react-native-integrate/integrate/docs/BUILD_GRADLE.md

 Conclusion
 ----------

 The `build_gradle` task is a powerful tool for customizing Android project configurations by making precise modifications to the `build.gradle` files.
 It allows you to add dependencies, configure build settings, and perform other customizations with ease.
 The `block` property ensures that modifications occur in the intended context within the file, offering fine-grained control over project configuration.
-The `updates` property enhances this task's capabilities by allowing multiple modifications within the specified block.
+The `actions` property enhances this task's capabilities by allowing multiple modifications within the specified block.